-The Compensation Committee consists of Ms. Gottschalk, Mr. Head, Mr. Near and Mr. Rosenzweig, and the chairperson is Mr. Rosenzweig.
+The Compensation Committee consists of Ms. Gottschalk, Mr. Head, Mr. Near, Mr. Rosenzweig and Ms. Sutton, and the chairperson is Mr. Rosenzweig.
 Our Board of Directors has affirmatively determined that each of these Compensation Committee members meets the independence criteria applicable to directors serving on the Compensation Committee under NASDAQ and SEC rules.
 Our Board of Directors has adopted a written charter under which the Compensation Committee operates.
-A copy of the charter, which satisfies the applicable standards of the SEC and NASDAQ, is available on our website at http://investors.potbelly.com/corporate-governance/governance-documents.
+A copy of the charter, which satisfies the applicable standards of the SEC and NASDAQ, is available on our website at https://investors.potbelly.com/governance/governance-documents.

-The Compensation Committee held 5 meetings during the fiscal year ended December 27, 2020.
+The Compensation Committee held four meetings during the fiscal year ended December 26, 2021.